 Information we may give to others

-Your information will only be processed by the employees and the Partners of this practice, except in the following circumstances, and to enable us to undertake our contract with you:
+Your information will only be processed by the employees and the Directors of this practice, except in the following circumstances, and to enable us to undertake our contract with you:

 - HM Revenue & Customs